protomaps/PMTiles/spec/v3/spec.md

 #### Metadata Length

-The Metadata Length is an 8-byte field specifying the number of bytes of the metadata.
+The Metadata Length is an 8-byte field specifying the number of bytes of metadata.

 This field is encoded as a little-endian 64-bit unsigned integer.